datalayer-examples/crossplane-example/docs/custom-ui.md

 # Create your conda environment.
 make env
 # Install the node and python dependencies and be ready to rock the dev.
-make dev
+make install
 ```

 ## Build the application

 You are going to build a [React.js web application](./../src) backed by a [python server](./../crossplane_examples) exposing REST endpoints.

 The UI allows you to insert and view a list of simple records from the Postgresql database.
 The server endpoints connect to a Postgresql database.
 The database connection details are expected to be provided via environment variables.

 ## Test with a local database